Harris L. Kempner: Cotton and sugar industries

-Kempner chaired the family sugar business's Board of Directors of Imperial Sugar.
+Kempner chaired the Board of Directors of his family's business, Imperial Sugar.
 His long-term engagement in the H. L. Kempner Company, the family cotton company founded by his grandfather, began when he graduated from college.
 For several decades, Kempner helped lead activities at the company focused on the export of cotton to worldwide companies; recognizing his efforts, he rose to the position of president.

 During his career, Kempner held leadership positions in the cotton industry at the national, state, and regional levels.
 He served as the president and vice president of the American Cotton Shippers Association.
 Through these roles, Kempner advocated in Washington D.C. for efforts to free cotton distribution from above-market non-recourse government loans.
 He also served on the board of directors of the Galveston Cotton Exchange, the Texas Cotton Exchange, and the New Orleans Cotton Exchange.
 While serving as the Galveston Cotton Exchange's president, Kempner advocated for changes in U.S. tariff policies.
 He believed that the Smoot-Hawley Tariff Act was fueling economic decline.